Saint James Way Small Group Walking Tour (The Camino)- Spain

 Experience the Camino with Odyssey's small group tour

 The Saint James Way Small Group Walking Tour is escorted by an Odyssey program leader.
-Odyssey's local guides also share with you their knowledge of the medieval pilgrims and the route walked to Santiago de Compostela.
+Odyssey's local guides are Camino experts, sharing with you their knowledge of the medieval pilgrims and the route walked to Santiago de Compostela.

 As we understand differences in travel style, our tour is designed to be as demanding as you choose.
 You or your partner may elect to enjoy a slower day during the tour.
 Or you might decide to walk the appointed section that day.
 Odyssey has a fitness program designed to bring you up to a comfortable activity level prior to the tour that we circulate to all participants.